 I thought it would be a good idea to write about all these amazing trips taken with amazing people.
 If you stumble upon this I hope you enjoy the photos and I hope it gives you a good idea of what to do in each of America’s National Parks.
 They really are America’s Best Idea and my best idea for a good time.
-Please note I am an obsessive planner and would gladly help anyone plan a National Park adventure!
+Please note I am an obsessive planner and would gladly share advice for any adventure!
 If you have questions about gear check out my Gear List for a great ultralight setup!

 I challenge anyone reading this to bring a trash bag on your next hike and pack out any garbage you see!